Free Trial

-German American Bancorp, Inc. (NASDAQ:GABC - Get Free Report) Director Christina M. Ryan purchased 494 shares of the company's stock in a transaction dated Tuesday, July 15th.
+German American Bancorp, Inc. (NASDAQ:GABC - Get Free Report) Director Christina M. Ryan purchased 494 shares of German American Bancorp stock in a transaction that occurred on Tuesday, July 15th.
 The stock was purchased at an average price of $40.49 per share, with a total value of $20,002.06.
 Following the completion of the purchase, the director directly owned 16,408 shares in the company, valued at $664,359.92.
-The trade was a 3.10% increase in their position.
-The purchase was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+This trade represents a 3.10% increase in their ownership of the stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.

-German American Bancorp (NASDAQ:GABC - Get Free Report) last released its earnings results on Monday, April 28th.
-The bank reported $0.79 EPS for the quarter, topping the consensus estimate of $0.72 by $0.07.
+German American Bancorp (NASDAQ:GABC - Get Free Report) last issued its quarterly earnings results on Monday, April 28th.
+The bank reported $0.79 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.72 by $0.07.
 German American Bancorp had a return on equity of 11.53% and a net margin of 19.78%.
-The business had revenue of $81.41 million during the quarter, compared to analysts' expectations of $79.60 million.
-Equities analysts anticipate that German American Bancorp, Inc. will post 3.06 earnings per share for the current year.
+The company had revenue of $81.41 million for the quarter, compared to analyst estimates of $79.60 million.
+As a group, equities research analysts expect that German American Bancorp, Inc. will post 3.06 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Tuesday, May 20th.
-Shareholders of record on Saturday, May 10th were paid a $0.29 dividend.
-This represents a $1.16 annualized dividend and a yield of 2.84%.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, May 20th.
+Stockholders of record on Saturday, May 10th were paid a $0.29 dividend.
 The ex-dividend date of this dividend was Friday, May 9th.
-German American Bancorp's dividend payout ratio (DPR) is currently 46.77%.
+This represents a $1.16 annualized dividend and a dividend yield of 2.81%.
+German American Bancorp's payout ratio is 46.77%.

 Hedge Funds Weigh In On German American Bancorp